-- KS3 Competency assessments follow normal feedback procedures. - KS5 Students mark their assessment first to gain confidence with use of mark schemes - staff to re-mack to check and then feedback provided via the use of feedback sheets. - Assessment folders created to keep all assessments with attached feedback sheets.
+- KS3 Competency assessments follow normal feedback procedures. - KS5 Students mark their assessment first to gain confidence with use of mark schemes - staff moderate to check and then feedback provided via the use of feedback sheets. - Assessment folders created to keep all assessments with attached feedback sheets.